ansible/workshops/provisioner/README.md

 # Set the right workshop type, like networking, rhel or f5 (see above)
 workshop_type: rhel
 #OPTIONAL VARIABLES
+# turn DNS on for control nodes, and set to type in valid_dns_type
+dns_type: aws
 # password for Ansible control node, defaults to ansible
 admin_password: ansible
 # creates AWS S3 website for ec2_name_prefix.workshop_dns_zone